-Using the Zscaler App, users can now get all of the benefits of the Zscaler Cloud Security Platform for Internet traffic, as well as granular, policy-based access to internal resources from a single point.
+Using the Zscaler App, users can get all of the benefits of the Zscaler service for Internet traffic, as well as granular, policy-based access to internal resources from a single point.

-- With the app’s web security feature, you can protect your users' web traffic even when they are outside your corporate network.
-The app forwards user traffic to the Zscaler service and ensures that your organization's security and access policies are enforced wherever they may be accessing the Internet.
+- With the app's Internet Security feature, you can protect your users' web traffic even when they are outside your corporate network.
+The app forwards user traffic to the Zscaler service and ensures that your organization's security and access policies are enforced wherever they might be accessing the Internet.

 - With Zscaler Private Access (ZPA), you can enable your users to securely access enterprise applications from outside the corporate network.
-The ZPA service establishes secure transport for accessing your enterprise apps and services.
+ZPA establishes a secure transport for accessing your enterprise apps and services.

 Below are some key Zscaler App features and benefits:

-- Authentication: The app supports all authentication mechanisms supported by the Zscaler service.
+- Authentication: The app supports all authentication mechanisms supported by the Zscaler service, except Kerberos.
 It also supports SAML with two-factor authentication.
 Your organization's users can seamlessly log in and enroll with their existing user credentials.
-Note that if you are using the app for ZPA, your organization must use SAML authentication.
+If you are using the app for ZPA, your organization must use SAML authentication.

 - Enforcement: You can configure the app profile so that once users enroll, they cannot log out of, disable, or uninstall the Zscaler app without an admin-provided password.

 - SSL Inspection: If you are using the Zscaler App to secure your web traffic, it can automatically install the Zscaler SSL certificate during enrollment so that the Zscaler service can perform SSL inspection on web traffic forwarded by the app.
-Note, however, that you must enable SSL inspection for mobile traffic in the Zscaler admin portal.
-This feature applies to the web security service only.
+However, you must enable SSL inspection for mobile traffic in the Zscaler Admin Portal.
+This feature applies to the Internet Security service only.
 ZPA does not support SSL inspection.

 - Auto-Update to Latest Release: You can enable auto-updates so that apps on users' devices are automatically updated whenever Zscaler releases a new version.
 If you prefer to test new app versions before allowing updates, you also have the option of pushing app updates from the Zscaler App Portal when you're ready.
 Learn more about update settings.